 I serve as a Scholar in Residence at the University of Colorado Denver in the College of Engineering, Design, and Computing where I also teach a graduate course and lead a certificate program on urban technology.

-I am also a co-founder and board chairman of the Colorado Smart Cities Alliance, a co-development laboratory for solving urban problems at the intersection of technology, policy, and design.
+I am also a co-founder and board vice chair of the Colorado Smart Cities Alliance, a co-development laboratory for solving urban problems at the intersection of technology, policy, and design.

-For many years I served as a trustee at the Chicago Architecture Foundation, an organization dedicated to advancing public interest and education in architecture and design.
+For many years I served as a trustee at the Chicago Architecture Center, an organization dedicated to advancing public interest and education in architecture and design.

 I served as Mayor Rahm Emanuel’s Chief Technology Officer for the City of Chicago from 2011 to 2013.
 We accomplished a great deal.
-The White House honored me as a Champion of Change during my time with the City.
+The White House honored me as a Champion of Change during my time with the City of Chicago.
 For real.

 From 1998 to 2011 I worked for IBM, mostly on applications of technology in cultural, social, and environmental domains.
 This post details a bit about what I did there.